 Multiple pregnancies, weight change, and aging can dramatically impact the appearance of your midsection.
-As mothers themselves, both Dr. Christine Fisher & Dr. Silvia Kurtovic are personally familiar with the effects of pregnancy on a woman's body—and the reality that no amount of postpartum diet and exercise can fully restore a taut, pre-pregnancy abdomen.
-Surgery, however, such as a tummy tuck at Austin Plastic & Reconstructive Surgery in Austin, TX , can generate significant results.
+As a mother herself, Dr. Christine Fisher is personally familiar with the effects of pregnancy on a woman's body—and the reality that no amount of postpartum diet and exercise can fully restore a taut, pre-pregnancy abdomen.
+Surgery, however, such as a tummy tuck at Austin Plastic & Reconstructive Surgery in Austin, TX , can help restore the abdomen.

 What Does A Tummy Tuck Address?